Scaffold-Stark/scaffold-stark-2/README.md

 - Edit your smart contract `YourContract.cairo` in `packages/snfoundry/contracts/src`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
-- Edit your deployment scripts in `packages/snfoundry/script-js/deploy.js`
+- Edit your deployment scripts in `packages/snfoundry/script-ts/deploy.ts`
-- Edit your smart contract test in: `packages/snfoundry/contracts/src/test`.
-To run test use `yarn test`
+- Edit your smart contract tests in `packages/snfoundry/contracts/src/test`.
+To run tests use `yarn test`

-## Documentation (comming soon)
+## Documentation (Coming Soon)

-Visit our [docs](https://docs.scaffoldstarknet.com) to learn how to start building with Scaffold-Stark 2.
+Visit our [docs](https://www.docs.scaffoldstark.com/) to learn how to start building with Scaffold-Stark 2.

-To know more about its features, check out our [website](https://scaffoldstark.com).
+To know more about its features, check out our [website](https://scaffoldstark.com)

 ## Contributing to Scaffold-Stark 2